matt-marko/paint-company-app-frontend/README.md

 ## Project Structure

 The source code is contained within the `src/app` folder.
-Within arethe following folders:
+Within are the following folders:

 - The `components` folder contains the Angular UI components.
 - The `services` folder contains the Angular services, which are responsible for handling data sent to and from the backend.